In-For-Disaster-Analytics/metadata-schema/metadata_field_documentation.md

 **Controlled Terms URL**: None

 **Field Name**: Date Submitted
-**Description**: Date the digital object record was submitted to TDIS.
+**Description**: Date the digital object record was submitted to REDI.
 Must conform to the ISO 8601 standard.
 **Use**: Recommended
 **Conditional**: No
 **Use Condition**: None